 Arriving at the theater, our Cirque du Soleil seats were right under this sidelines set.
 Even before the “real” show started, characters were swinging, hanging and soaring through the air.

-The next 90 minutes was a spectacular show filled with amazing sets, creative costumes,
+The next 90 minutes was a spectacular show filled with amazing sets, creative costumes, and jaw-dropping acrobats.

 The largest sandbox rotates as these whimsical creatures keep popping up from beneath the sand.